-Drawing on scholarship as well as established practice, A Handbook for Student Engagement in Higher Education,is a sector-leading volume that unpacks the concept of student engagement.
-It provides ideas and examples alongside compelling theoretical and research evidence, to offer a thorough and innovative exploration of how students and staff can work together to genuinely transform the higher education learning experience.
+Drawing on scholarship as well as established practice, A Handbook for Student Engagement in Higher Education is a sector-leading volume that unpacks the concept of student engagement.
+It provides ideas and examples alongside compelling theory- and research-based evidence to offer a thorough and innovative exploration of how students and staff can work together to genuinely transform the higher education learning experience.

 In a fast-developing and significantly shifting area, this book is essential reading for higher education managers and those working directly in the field of student engagement.